Matías Mier: Universidad Católica

-Muaither SC
+Muaither

 On 12 June 2016, Mier joined Qatar Stars League club Muaither and only made 2 appearances for the club before leaving.

 Return to Peñarol

-In 2017 he returned to Uruguay with Peñarol.
-On 28 April 2017, after Palmeiras beat Peñarol in the 2017 Copa Libertadores, there was a mass brawl, and Mier received a three match suspension for fighting Felipe Melo.
+In February 2017 he returned to Uruguay with Peñarol.
+On 28 April 2017, after Palmeiras beat Peñarol in the 2017 Copa Libertadores, there was a mass brawl, and Mier received a three match suspension for fighting Palmeiras defender Felipe Melo.
+At the end of the Apertura tournament Mier left the club.

 Junior

-In July 2017, Mier joined Colombian club Atlético Junior to play the 2017 Copa Sudamericana, 2017 Copa Colombia, 2017 Torneo Finalizacion.
+In July 2017, Mier joined Colombian club Atlético Junior to play the 2017 Copa Sudamericana, 2017 Copa Colombia, and 2017 Torneo Finalizacion.
 Mier played two matches in the knockout stages as Junior won the Copa Colombia, defeating Independiente Medellín 3–1 on aggregate in the final.

 La Equidad

 On 22 June 2018, Mier joined Bogota-based club La Equidad.
 He scored his first goal on 9 October 2018, in a 3–2 win against Millonarios.
 On 3 April 2019, Mier scored his first goal of the 2019 Apertura in a 3–1 victory against América de Cali.
 Four days later, he scored the opening goal in a 2–2 draw against his former club, Junior.
 Mier scored a goal in the Copa Sudamericana quarter-finals against Atletico Mineiro to put the match 1–1.
 However, Mineiro won the match 3–1 and eliminated La Equidad from the tournament on 28 August.
 On 14 September 2019, Mier scored the only goal in a victory against Patriotas Boyacá.
 Mier scored three more goals in the 2019 Finalizacion tournament, against America de Cali, Patriotas again, and Cúcuta Deportivo.

 Mier had a great individual season in the 2020 Categoría Primera A season, where he scored 10 goals in 19 appearances.
 His first two goals came in a 4–1 victory against Cucuta on 23 February.
-He scored another two goals, including an Olympic goal, in a 4–0 victory against Boyaca Chico.
+He scored another two goals, including an Olympic goal, in a 4–0 victory against Boyaca Chico in September.
 In October, he scored goals in victories against Independiente Medellin and Deportes Tolima, before adding his third brace of the season in a 2–1 victory against America at Estadio Pascual Guerrero, which helped his team secure qualification for the playoffs in the last round.

 Independiente Medellin

 Mier was announced as an Independiente Medellín player on 18 December 2020.
+Mier was instrumental in Medellin's 2020 Copa Colombia title, scoring a goal and then his penalty in the shootout against Deportes Tolima.

+Shortly after the conclusion of the 2021 Apertura, Mier was loaned out to Central Córdoba, but only playing 354 minutes during 8 appearances.

 Independiente Santa Fe

-In January 2022, Mier signed with Independiente Santa Fe, quickly becoming an integral part of the Lion’s sporting project, providing many goals and goal assists for the highlight reels.
+In December 2021, Mier signed with Independiente Santa Fe, scoring 5 goals and grabbing 6 assists in 41 appearances.